ComputationalEmpathy/empathy-ontology/README.md

 ## Authors (Anonymous)
 - Awaiting publication.
 Anonymous authors to respect the reviewing process.
+- Author details to be updated after publication.

 ## Taxonomy and Dimensions

 The Empathy Ontology structures concepts hierarchically.
 Primary dimensions include: